rogall-e/DSSG-Data-Engineering-Workshop/docs/3_transform/1_transformation_introduction.md

 - `How many Pokemon donated?`
 - `How much money did we collect in total?`
-- `What was the average donation per Pokemon?`
+- `Which pokemon type donated on average the most?`

 To answer these questions, we need to *crunch* our data first and make it more useable for anaylsis.